Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 \subsection{Acknowledgments}

 This paper grew out of discussions at the String Topology and Related Topics at the Center for Symmetry and Deformation at the University of Copenhagen and was finished during the Hausdorff Trimester Program on Homotopy Theory, Manifolds, and Field Theories.
 The authors would like to thank Carl-Friedrich B\"{o}digheimer and Nathalie Wahl for helpful conversations and comments.
-The first author was supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92).
-The second author was supported by a William R. Hewlett Stanford Graduate Fellowship, Department of Mathematics, Stanford University.
+The authors would also like to thank the anonymous referees for helpful comments.
+DES was supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92).
+AK was supported by a William R. Hewlett Stanford Graduate Fellowship, Department of Mathematics, Stanford University.